 LOCATION.
 Lake Oswego feels like a small town without the sense of isolation that can come with it.
 Located just eight miles from downtown Portland, you get the best of both worlds.

 If you’d like to make Lake Oswego your home, or are considering selling your home, let’s talk.
-I’ve love to put my 30+ experience as a Lake Oswego Realtor to work helping you with your next move.
-Call me at 503.939.9801 or email me at firstname.lastname@example.org.
+I’d love to put my 30+ experience as a Lake Oswego Realtor to work helping you with your next move.
+Call me at 503.939.9801, check my website or email me at firstname.lastname@example.org.